root-project/software-carpentry/README.md

+## WARNING: THIS IS AN ARCHIVED PROJECT

+For the latest version of the ROOT introductory course for students, see https://github.com/root-project/student-course

 # Software Carpentry Workshop: ROOT session

 This repository contains the material used for the ROOT training session at the Software Carpentry Workshop November 2023.